Cray-HPE/docs-csm/operations/security_and_authentication/Update_NCN_Passwords.md

    ```

    ***NOTE***: Subsequent password changes need only update the password hash in
-   Hashicorp Vault and create the CFS session as long as the branch of the CSM
+   HashiCorp Vault and create the CFS session as long as the branch of the CSM
    configuration management repository has not changed.